jagannathpanigrahi313/DSA/Lecture 8 -Array Data Structure - Part 1.md

-Data Structures are basic structures which are used to store data Where there are many types of data Algorithm are steps/ process
+**Data Structures(DS)** are basic structures which are used to store data Where there are many types of data Algorithm are steps/ process

 To store 5 students marks we make 5 variable But for 1000 students we cant make therefore arrays camed